The City of Santa Monica is planning to expand Memorial Park!

-- Summer 2018: Draft Master Plan Options Complete (TENTATIVE)
+- Fall 2018: Draft Master Plan Option Complete (TENTATIVE)

-- Winter 2019: City Council Approval of Final Master Plan (TENTATIVE)
+- Spring 2019: City Council Approval of Final Master Plan (TENTATIVE)

 Memorial Park is a 10.3-acre community park with six baseball/softball fields, a skate park, four tennis courts, gated children’s play structures, on-site parking, restrooms, a dog run area and three City-owned and operated community buildings.

 The City has engaged AHBE Landscape Architects to develop a cohesive master plan for combining the existing park with a City-owned, 2.9-acre site to the north.
-Through a planning and community engagement process, a conceptual layout will be developed for a newly renovated and expanded community park with a focus on sports fields, particularly baseball and softball.
+Through a planning and community engagement process, a conceptual layout will be developed for a newly renovated and expanded community park with a focus on diamond sports, particularly baseball and softball

 City Council Approves Designer for Memorial Park Master Plan